IBM/ToDoBackend/Workshop.md

 Now try visiting [https://todobackend.com/client/](https://todobackend.com/client/) in your browser to view the ToDo-Backend web client.
 Enter an API root of `http://localhost:8080/` and use the website to interact with your REST API.
 You can add, remove and update ToDo items as you wish.

 ### An iOS application for the ToDo-Backend
 This tutorial has helped you build a ToDo-Backend for the web tests and web client from the [Todo-Backend](https://www.todobackend.com) project, but one of the great values of Swift is end to end development between iOS and the server.
-Clone the [iOSSampleKituraKit](https://github.com/IBM-Swift/iOSSampleKituraKit) repository and open the `iOSKituraKitSample.xcworkspace` to see a iOS app client for the ToDo-Backend project.
+Clone the [iOSSampleKituraKit](https://github.com/IBM-Swift/iOSSampleKituraKit) repository and open the `iOSKituraKitSample.xcworkspace` to see an iOS app client for the ToDo-Backend project.

    ```
    cd ~